dbones-labs/mpr/readme.md

         //note this one uses conventions to auto map the properties by matching name. builder.createMap("dto.todo", Todo);

-        //as we map the person we can now support deep object higherarchies. builder.createMap(Person, "dto.person");
+        //as we map the person we can now support deep object hierarchies. builder.createMap(Person, "dto.person");
         builder.createMap("dto.person", Person);